JonLittleIT/ghost-terraform/README.md

 This blog is set up through Terraform:

 - On AWS
-- Via an EC2 Instance and RDS MySQL DB
+- Via an EC2 Instance and RDS MySQL DB - gonig to change to docker.
 - Behind an Elastic Load Balancer
 - Served through the Cloudfront CDN